 A foreign employer includes an office or place of business of an American entity in a foreign country or a U.S. possession.

 If you qualify to exclude days of presence as a teacher or trainee, you must file a fully-completed Form 8843, Statement for Exempt Individuals and Individuals with a Medical Condition with the IRS.
-Form 8843 may be attached to your U.S. federal income tax return for the tax year, or it may be mailed separately to the address indicated in the General Instructions attached to the Form 8843.
+Attach Form 8843 to your U.S. federal income tax return for the tax year.
+If you do not have to file return, send Form 8843 to the Department of the Treasury, Internal Revenue Service Center, Austin TX 73301-0215 by the due date (including extensions) for filing Form 1040NR.

-Carla is temporarily present in the United States as a teacher in J-1 nonimmigrant status.
-She entered the United States on August 15, 2012, and is employed by a university in California.
-She has never been in the United States prior to this visit.
-Carla is an Exempt Individual for calendar years 2012 and 2013 because during those two years she meets the test that prior to the current year she was not present during two years in the United States in F, J, M, or Q nonimmigrant status during the 6 calendar years prior to the current year.
-However, for calendar year 2014 she is no longer an Exempt Individual because she was present during two years in the United States in F, J, M, or Q nonimmigrant status during the 6 calendar years preceding the current year.
-For calendar year 2014, Carla must count her days of presence in the United States for the purpose of passing the Substantial Presence Test.
+Carla is temporarily present in the United States as a teacher on a “J” visa.
+She entered the United States on August 15, 2018 and is employed by a university in the United States.
+She had never been in the United States prior to 2018.
+Carla’s compensation while she is in the United States was not paid by a foreign employer.
+Carla is an exempt individual for calendar years 2018 and 2019.
+However, for calendar year 2020 she is no longer an exempt individual because she was present in the United States on a J visa in two pf the 76 calendar years (2018 and 2019) preceding calendar year 2020.
+For calendar year 2020, Carla must count her days of presence in the United States for purposes of the Substantial Presence Test.